High School Curriculum

 10th Grade - One Full Year – 1.0 Credit Per Year

 English II Honors will require students to complete coursework similar to English II, but at an accelerated pace.
 The honors course will also require students to use more analytical and critical thinking skills to complete assignments.
 Students will continue to develop the writing process learned in English I and will read various literary works including short stories, plays, and novels.
-The first semester of the course will focus on grammar, mechanics, and style in writing.
-The second semester will consist of reading and analyzing literature.
+The course will focus on grammar, mechanics, and style in writing.
+The course will also consist of reading and analyzing literature.
 Students will be required to write descriptive, expository, and argumentative essays throughout the year.

 ENGLISH II (writing intensive course) State ID #01002A000